Jerry J. O'Connell: Washington State

+Return to Washington, D.C.

-Washington, DC: In June 1948, O'Connell served as chairman of the "National Committee to Defeat the Mundt Bill"; the Mundt–Nixon Bill had passed the U.S. House of Representatives but was stalled in the U.S. Senate.
+In June 1948, O'Connell served as chairman of the "National Committee to Defeat the Mundt Bill"; the Mundt–Nixon Bill had passed the U.S. House of Representatives but was stalled in the U.S. Senate.
 The bill would have required all members of the Communist Party of the United States to register with the U.S. Attorney General, but opponents were successful at preventing its passage.
 In June 1949, he signed a letter in support of the defendants in the Smith Act trials of Communist Party leaders.